 Diagram credit: Bermingham et al., EPSL, vol. 487, p.
 226 (2018)

 'New insights into Mo and Ru isotope variation in the nebula and terrestrial planet accretionary genetics'

 HSE Abundances of IVB and Ungrouped Irons

 Diagram credit: Honesto et al., 37th LPSC, #1374 (2006)

 Importantly, Litasov et al. (2018) determined that Chinga shares compositional similarities with six other ungrouped irons: ALH 77255, Alikatnima, Babb's Mill (Blake's), Deep Springs, Onello, and Shingle Springs.
-In addition, they demonstrated that these seven irons plot between the IVA and IVB groups on all elemental diagrams utilized in their study, and therefore they proposed that these irons be combined together into a new transitional subgroup termed IVC.
+In addition, they demonstrated that these seven irons plot between the IVA and IVB groups on all elemental diagrams utilized in their study, and therefore they propose that these irons be combined together into a new transitional subgroup termed IVC.

 Trace Element Distribution